Currently there is no open PhD position.

 Single-molecule protein sequencing

 The Joo lab is developing cutting-edge proteomic techniques that will allow for the analysis of single proteins.
-The lab is looking for a candidate with background in physics, biophysics, or proteomics.
+The candidate will develop a method using protein-aptamer interactions and nanostructures.
+The lab is looking for a candidate with background in physics, biophysics, or engineering.
+Single-molecule fluorescence studies on RNA biology

-We are looking for a motivated candidate with background in molecular biology and cell biology.
-A post-doc position is offered through various fellowships.
+We are looking for a motivated candidate with background in physics, biochemistry, or molecular biology.
+A post-doc position can be offered through various fellowships.
 Newly graduated post-docs are eligible for Veni (a Dutch grant) and EMBO long-term fellowship.
 Those, who are not associated with any Dutch institutes, are eligible for Marie Sklodowska-Curie Individual Fellowship.